 Your courage, your determination and your drive all led you to serve America proudly.
 Those same characteristics will also lead to satisfaction and success in adaptive sports.
-Disabled Veterans of all ages and abilities report better health, new friendships and a better quality of life when participating in adaptive sports.
-Disabled Veterans who are physically active simply have more fun!
+Veterans of all ages and abilities report better health, new friendships and a better quality of life when participating in adaptive sports.
+Veterans with disabilities who are physically active simply have more fun!
 To get started, take some time to review the many sports opportunities available to you by reaching out to your VA clinical team and checking out this website.

 Get started by learning how Veterans with disabilities can benefit from adaptive sports.
 Check out th e website and if you still have questions, contact us at email@example.com.

 The Grants for Adaptive Sports Programs for Veterans with disabilities and Members of the Armed Forces (ASG Program) provides grant funding to organizations to increase and expand the quantity and quality of adaptive sport activities disabled Veterans and members of the Armed Forces have to participate in physical activity within their home communities, as well as more advanced Paralympic and adaptive sport programs at the regional and national levels.

 The VA National Veterans Sports Programs & Special Events Office provides a monthly assistance allowance for Veterans with disabilities training in Paralympic sports, as well as certain Veterans with disabilities selected for or competing with the national Olympic Team, as authorized by 38 U.S.C.
 322(d) and Section 703 of the Veterans’ Benefits Improvement Act of 2008.